 We know it may occur to you to fold your trousers in quarters as opposed to folding them in thirds as it will give you a smaller bundle and, therefore, more room in your suitcase.
 While such a method of folding would be passable if you had a particularly small suitcase or virtually no room to play around with, we advise sticking to the previously outlined folding technique.

 You see, when you fold in quarters as opposed to thirds, you put an extra crease in your dress pants, which means they'll be harder to get back to wearable condition once you take them out of your suitcase.
 This won’t be much of a problem if you have a lot of time to dedicate to ironing, but it certainly isn’t ideal if you need to pack for a business trip with a busy schedule.

 There are a lot of men who are surprisingly unskilled when it comes to folding.
-If you're among them, you're likely understandably intimidated by the idea of packing your suitcase.
-However, even the most inept folder will be able to satisfactorily pack their dress pants when they follow the steps outlined in this article.
+If you're among them, you're likely understandably intimidated by the idea of how to pack dress pants to fit in your suitcase.
+However, even the most inept folder will be able to satisfactorily fold dress pants when they follow the steps outlined in this article.

-Although it may take you a trip or two to get the hang of, this folding technique can be completed in less than a minute and will ensure your dress pants look sleek and stylish when they're taken out of your suitcase, making you look elegant and stylish in turn.
+Although it may take you a trip or two to get the hang of, this folding technique can be completed in less than a minute.
+It will ensure your dress pants look wrinkle free and stylish when they're taken out of your suitcase.
+This should eliminate the need for ironing, making you look polished and professional.